 The first great film of 2019.
 A visceral, pulse-pounding, frenetic docudrama held together with extraordinary technique by Maras.
 Imagine, a Hollywood film based on real events that depicts men and women of diversity as honest-to-God real-life heroes.

-On November 26th, 2008, 10 members of an Islamic terrorist organization that operated out of Pakistan coordinated an attack in the city of Mumbai, India, that lasted four days.
-In all, 174 people were killed, as mass shootings and bombings were spread wide across the city, and those actions were condemned globally.
-The new film depicting the attack on the Taj Mahal Palace Hotel could have resorted to the practice of whitewashing its characters or focus on a wealthy American.
-Instead, the focus is spread evenly among its diverse cast and Hotel Mumbai depicts them as honest-to-God real-life heroes.
+On November 26th, 2008, 10 members of an Islamic terrorist organization.
+Operating out of Pakistan, they coordinated an attack in Mumbai, India.
+It lasted four days.
+In all, 174 people were killed.
+A result of mass shootings and bombings was spread wide across the city.
+These actions were condemned globally.
+The new film depicting the attack on the Taj Mahal Palace Hotel could have resorted to the practice of whitewashing its characters.
+Instead, the focus is spread evenly among its diverse cast, and Hotel Mumbai depicts them as honest-to-God real-life heroes.

 Australian Anthony Maras makes his feature-length film directorial debut (after his award-winning work in short films like The Palace).
-He has a strong supporting team around him, including working from a screenplay from John Collee (Master & Commander), producer Basil Iwanyk (Sicario, The Town, Wind River) cumulating in a film of great emotional intensity and stoicism, that’s reminiscent of Michael Mann without being at the extreme end of stylized filmmaking that is replaced with an intense, frenetic pace and feel.
-This could have come undone quickly, but is held together with Maras’ strong framing (a scene of Indian officers walking slowly through a smoke-filled hallway is particularly effective) and the cinematography from Nick Remy Matthews (One Eyed Girl) can be visually exciting at times.
+He has a strong supporting team around him, including working from a screenplay from John Collee (Master & Commander), producer Basil Iwanyk (Sicario, The Town, Wind River) cumulating in a film of great emotional intensity and stoicism that’s reminiscent of Michael Mann without being at the end of stylized filmmaking that is replaced with an intense, frenetic pace and feels.
+This could have come undone quickly.
+It’s held together with Maras’ strong framing.
+A wonderful example of this is a scene of Indian officers walking slowly through a smoke-filled hallway is particularly effective).
+The cinematography from Nick Remy Matthews (One-Eyed Girl) can be visually exciting at times.

-Bottom line, in a bleak start to 2019, Hotel Mumbai is the first great film of the year that has an emotional resonance and technical prowess.
+Bottom line, in a bleak start to 2019, Hotel Mumbai is the first great film of the year with emotional resonance and technical prowess.
 It’s a pulse-pounding, frenetic docudrama that is held together with the extraordinary technique by the team of Maras and Matthews.
-This is a Hollywood dramatization that is finally based on real events in a third-world country, featuring a diverse cast that honors their heroic acts and the sacrifices that were made.
+This is a Hollywood dramatization that is finally based on real events in a third-world country.
+The film features a diverse cast that honors their heroic acts and the sacrifices made.